ionic-enterprise/ionic-training-decks/src/assets/data/markdown/cordova-to-capacitor/intro.md

 Converting a Cordova application to a Capacitor application is a multi-step process, but each step is relatively small and the bulk of the work is scripted, which means you just need to run a few commands to be off and running.

-There are two main phases of any convertion from Cordova to Capacitor: Basic Configuration and Project Cleanup.
+There are two main phases of any conversion from Cordova to Capacitor: Basic Configuration and Project Cleanup.

 ## Phase 1: Basic Configuration